 What is a shooting schedule?

 A shooting schedule is a plan that every film, TV show, and commercial follows to make sure the production goes smoothly.
-It's a simple breakdown of the scenes, talent, time, cast, company moves, and day breaks.
+It's a simple breakdown of the scenes, talent, time, cast, company moves, and day breaks for every day of the production.

 Most productions use a stripboard schedule, where each scene is assigned a separate "strip" that can be moved and scheduled as needed.
 Learn more on how to make a shooting schedule

-The Director, Cinematographer certainly have input into the creation of a shooting schedule.
-But it is the 1st Assistant Director who is responsible for assembling it.
+The Director, Cinematographer certainly have input into the creation of a schedule.
+But it is the 1st Assistant Director's responsibility for assembling it.

 Each person brings their previous experience to the table, and they help define what is a shooting schedule for this project.